agileminor/carnd-cloning/README.md

 	- random shadows, this is mainly for track 2

 - other things to try:
-	- shift all images to HSV space
-	- differing amounts of steering offset for left/right images
 	- excluding images with small steering angles
 		- possibly train with one setting, then refine by adding or removing small angle images
-	- vary amount of images per epoch
 	- vary amounts of dropout used
 	- vary number of epochs
-	- changing image size.
-Currently using 200x66 (same as Nvidia model)
 	- generate more raw data.
 Currently using Udacity dataset since I don't have a joystick to generate smoother driving.
 It should be possible to create a working model just using the Udacity data + augmentation

 Experiments: